What is the Plunge?

 The Polar Plunge is a unique opportunity for individuals, organizations, and businesses to support local Special Olympics athletes by jumping or running into icy cold waters.
 Plunge participants take a quick dip in the river to raise funds for Special Olympics Pennsylvania, the state's largest year-round organization devoted to sports training and competition for children and adults with intellectual disabilities.

-This year there are six Plunges statewide to choose from.
+This year there are seven Plunges statewide to choose from.
 Jumping into icy cold water really not your thing?
 You can still participate and show your support by making a pledge to a braver soul.
 Join us and be "Freezin' for a Reason" – Take the Plunge!

 Why take the Plunge?